project-lighter/lighter/docs/basics/quickstart.md

           - _target_: torchvision.transforms.Normalize
             mean: [0.5, 0.5, 0.5]
             std: [0.5, 0.5, 0.5]

+  postprocessing:
+      # Format the batch as required by Lighter as lighter
+      # takes a dictionary as input.
+      batch:
+          train: '$lambda x: {"input": x[0], "target": x[1]}'

 ```

 For more information about each of the LighterSystem components and how to override them, see [here](./config.md)